vmware-clarity/clarity-guidance/1015-label-design-guidance.md

 ## Guidance

 - **Must** keep labels short and concise.
-- **Must** NOT use all capital letters in labels.
-Using all capital letters might make the user think the label as a button and conflates the use case for labels with actions and buttons.
+- **Must not** use all capital letters in labels.
+Using all capital letters might make the user think the label is a button and conflates the use case for labels with actions and buttons.
 - **Must** NOT use multiple lines of text within a single label.
 - **Should** use parenthesis for any additional metadata, if required in the same label.
 - **Should** use [clickable labels](https://clarity.design/documentation/label#clicking-labels) to perform an action related to that label.